By Andrew MacAskill and Andrew R.C. Marshall

 The first day of Trump’s visit was taken up with royal engagements and ceremonies.
 The focus switches to business and politics on Tuesday.

-There was a heavy police presence in Whitehall, the centre of Britain’s government, on Tuesday, with metal barriers and concrete blocks used to close the southern part of the street.
+There was a heavy police presence in Whitehall, the center of Britain’s government, on Tuesday, with metal barriers and concrete blocks used to close the southern part of the street.

-Protesters from all over Britain have travelled to London to join the demonstrations.
+Protesters from all over Britain have traveled to London to join the demonstrations.
 Other protests against Trump’s visit are planned in 14 cities and towns.